 Your doctor will decide what to do if you are taking an antidepressant or another medicine for a psychiatric illness.

+This medicine may cause a photosensitivity reaction in the skin (sunburn-like reaction) when exposed to strong light sources, such as light therapy, lights in operating rooms and pulse oximeters.
+You should take protective measures against exposure to light.

+Your urine and stools may turn a blue-green colour; and skin may possibly turn a blue colour when you are treated with this medicine.
+This discolouration is expected and will disappear after the treatment has ended.

+This medicine could affect the results of monitoring instruments used to measure the oxygen levels in the blood or the depth of anaesthesia.

 Children and adolescents

-Lumeblue should not be given to children and adolescents under 18 years of age as it is not known if the medicine is safe and effective in this age group.
+This medicine should not be given to children and adolescents under 18 years of age as it is not known if the medicine is safe and effective in this age group.

 Other medicines and Lumeblue